Maximilian Schell: 1980–2009: Career fluctuations

 From the 1990s until late in his career, Schell appeared in many German-language made-for-TV films, such as the 2003 film Alles Glück dieser Erde (All the Luck in the World) opposite Uschi Glas and in the television miniseries Die Rückkehr des Tanzlehrers (2004), which was based on Henning Mankell's novel The Return of the Dancing Master.
 In 2006 he appeared in the stage play of Arthur Miller's Resurrection Blues, directed by Robert Altman, which played in London at the Old Vic.
 In 2007, he played the role of Albert Einstein on the German television series Giganten (Giants), which enacted the lives of people important in German history.

-Documentaries

-Schell also served as a writer, producer and director for a variety of films, including the problematic documentary film Marlene (1984), with the unwilling participation of Marlene Dietrich.
+Schell also served as a writer, producer and director for a variety of films, including the documentary film Marlene (1984), with the participation of Marlene Dietrich.
 It was nominated for an Oscar, received the New York Film Critics Award and the German Film Award.
 Originally, Dietrich, then 83 years of age, had agreed to allow Schell to interview and film her in the privacy of her apartment.
 However, after he began filming, she changed her mind and refused to allow any actual video footage of her be shown.
 During a videotaped interview, Schell described the difficulties he had while making the film.